thisispivi/Deep-Learning-Supermarket/FINETUNING.md

 The first thing done was to remove the last three layers of the network, because they are configured for 1000 classes.
 These three layers must be fine-tuned for the new classification problem.

-So we add again a fully connected layer with the right number of classes and some parameters tuned.
+So we add again a fully connected layer with the right number of classes and some parameters tuned: weight and bias learn rate factor.
+These two parameters are useful if we want the network to learn faster in the new layers than in the transfered.
 We also add the softmax layer and the output layer at the end.

-With fine tuning it is also possible to change the weights of the first layers, but we decided to leave them unchanged
+With fine tuning it is also possible to change the weights of the first layers, but we decided to leave them unchanged.

 ![AlexNet_Fine_Tuning](img/fine/Alex.png)

+When the new network is ready we set all the parameters like the optimizer, learning rate, the validation set, the mini batch size, the epochs and so on.

+After that, we train the new network using the layers, training set and the options.

 # How the script works
 This section will explain how the project works.